 “To reduce the risk of getting rabies, we recommend that people avoid wild animals acting tame and tame animals acting wild,” Craig said.
 “About 275 South Carolinians must undergo preventive treatment for rabies every year, with most exposures coming from bites or scratches by a rabid or suspected rabid animal.
-Wild animals transmit the disease most often, but domestic pets can contract rabies as well.
+Wild animals contract the disease most often, but domestic pets can contract rabies as well.”

 “If you think you have been exposed to the rabies virus through a bite, scratch or the saliva of a possibly infected animal, immediately wash the affected area with plenty of soap and water,” Craig said.
-“Then be sure to get medical attention and report the incident to DHEC.
+“Then be sure to get medical attention and report the incident to DHEC.”

 DHEC recommends that anyone who is exposed to a possible bite from a bat, either safely capture or kill the bat, put it into a plastic bag, and contact their nearest DHEC Environmental Health Services office.
 Always use protection such as leather gloves when handling bats; do not use bare hands.
 If you find a bat in a room where someone has been sleeping or where unattended children have been playing, please contact DHEC immediately.